Matt Wagner, Ph.D.

 In 2010 he became the first communications director for The Academy of Medicine, Engineering, and Science of Texas (TAMEST), an organization composed of the Texas-based members of the National Academies (National Academies of Medicine, Engineering and Sciences), the state’s nine Nobel Laureates, and 18 member institutions.

 Taylor recently received her B.S. in Wildlife Biology from Texas State University, home of the bobcats (Lynx rufus).
 She has been with Texan by Nature since May of 2016 and enjoys educating others about Texas’ amazing flora and fauna.
-Also, Taylor is a Steward of the Wild with the Texas Parks and Wildlife Foundation.
+Also, Taylor is a member of Stewards of the Wild with the Texas Parks and Wildlife Foundation and a Texas State Park Ambassador with the Texas Parks and Wildlife Department.
 On the weekends she enjoys spending time with her dog Sanford and exploring the great outdoors!

 Amber recently graduated from The University of Texas School of Architecture with a M.S. in Community and Regional Planning and a M.S. in Sustainable Design.
 She has been with Texan by Nature since May of 2016.
 Amber brings her love of nature to Texas from her beautiful hometown of Shenandoah Valley, Virginia.
 This fall she will be joining the Peace Corps as an Agriculture Extension Agent and moving to Senegal for two years.